telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

     1. Tap the option to download the certificate.

     1. Install the downloaded Fiddler certificate in the device certificate storage.
-The settings location depends on the Android version but is usually located under **Settings** > **Security** > **Encryption and Credentials** > **Install a certificate** > **CA Certificate**.
+The settings location depends on the Android version but is usually under **Settings** > **Security** > **Encryption and Credentials** > **Install a certificate** > **CA Certificate**.

-    1. Ensure that the Fiddler Everywhere certificate is installed and trusted through  **Settings** > **Security** > **Encryption & Credentials** > **Trusted Credentials** > **User** tab.
+    1. Ensure the Fiddler Everywhere certificate is installed and trusted through the **Settings** > **Security** > **Encryption & Credentials** > **Trusted Credentials** > **User** tab.

-With the above setup, you are ready to capture traffic from your Android mobile browser.
+You can capture traffic from your Android mobile browser with the above setup.
 Test your configuration as follows:

 1. In Fiddler Everywhere, ensure that **Settings** > **Connections** > **Allow remote computers to connect** is checked and that **Live Traffic** capturing mode is turned ON.

-1. On your emulator, open **Google Chrome** (or any other mobile browser that respect the proxy settings) and type [https://example.com](https://example.com)
+1. On your emulator, open **Google Chrome** (or any other mobile browser that respects the proxy settings) and type [https://example.com](https://example.com)

 1. Observe the secure traffic being captured back in Fiddler Everywhere.

 ## Configuring the Android Emulator

 The Android Virtual Devices (a.k.a.
-AVDs or Android emulators) can use Fiddler Everywhere as a proxy by directly configuring the Android operating system (like real device).
+AVDs or Android emulators) can use Fiddler Everywhere as a proxy by directly configuring the Android operating system (like the actual device).
 The crucial difference is that the Fiddler Everywhere proxy address will be the loopback address of the emulator.
 Check the emulator documentation for the IP address used as a loopback address.
-In most cases, the loopback alias of the Android emulator is of the **10.0.2.2**.
+In most cases, the loopback alias of the Android emulator is the **10.0.2.2**.
 Note that some third-party emulators are using different alias for the loopback address.

 1. Start the emulator, open the simulated WiFi, tap **Settings**, and expand **Advanced Settings**.